mariaszdev/react-sliding-puzzle/README.md

 # React Sliding Puzzle 🧩

-A simple sliding puzzles with shuffled number tiles.
-The goal is to rearrange the tiles in order from top-left to bottom-right.
+A classic sliding tile puzzle game built with React and Next.js.
+Shuffle the board and arrange the numbered tiles in ascending order to win.

 ## 🚀 Getting Started